krototype/The-Preprocessor/README.md

 * Helps in Data Description and knowing more about data.
 * Univariate analysis along with graph plotting.
 * Bivariate analysis along with graph plotting to know the relation between data.
-* Data imputation and removing of columns if needed.
+* Data imputation and removing of rows if needed.
+* Wrangling with data like : One Hot Encoding , Normalization , Column Dropping
 * We can even download the new dataset after preprocessing.

 ## Installation